zachvalenta/jvns.ca/content/post/2018-01-22-profiler-week-3--refactoring--better-testing--and-an-alpha-release-.markdown

 ### better testing with core dumps!

-This week I also got some significantly better testing implemented -- now there are a bunch of core dumps in the rbspy-testdata repo (https://github.com/rbspy/rbspy-testdata/tree/master/data).
+This week we also got some significantly better testing implemented -- now there are a bunch of core dumps in the rbspy-testdata repo (https://github.com/rbspy/rbspy-testdata/tree/master/data).

 During the tests, we